Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 Helping licensees assess the maturity of their security programme and measure their security culture effectiveness.

-WINS will organise a 2-day online workshop to review the main security considerations for supply chain management in the nuclear industry including cybersecurity challenges.
+WINS organised a 2-day online workshop to review the main security considerations for supply chain management in the nuclear industry including cybersecurity challenges.

 Introduction of the nuclear supply chain and supply chain security